 Benefit from comprehensive, 24/7/365 coverage by academy-level radiology subspecialists.

 Foundation Radiology Group has assembled a world-class team of elite radiologists whose specialized training and capabilities align with our customers’ major service lines, whether in an Academic Medical Center, IDN or Community Hospital.
 Providing subspecialists alone is no longer sufficient.
-They must be wrapped into a model of care that promotes quality outcomes delivered in a timely fashion and in partnership with local radiologists.
+They must be embedded into an integrated model of care that promotes quality outcomes delivered in a timely fashion and in partnership with local radiologists and medical staff.

 Primary radiology and subspecialty expertise may include: